radkotodev/WeddingSite/readme.txt

-This is a wedding site we built during our intership in uni.
+This is a wedding site we built during our intership at uni.